learn-the-web/topics/web-browsers.md

 In regular browsers all the stuff above happens directly on the device.
 But with proxy browsers all the stuff happens on another computer.
 The server renders and displays the web page then simplifies it into basically a single image and sends that to the device.

-This is *amazing* for performance, but we lose some of the fancy interaction—another reason why we shouldn’t rely on Javascript and all the fanciness.
+This is *amazing* for performance, but we lose some of the fancy interaction—another reason why we shouldn’t rely on JavaScript and all the fanciness.

 #### Some popular proxy browsers